Blues even series on overtime goal by Gunnarsson

 Ryan O’Reilly delivered a pass right into Gunnarsson’s wheelhouse early into overtime in Boston and the Swede sent a blistering shot past Bruins goaltender Tuukka Rask to end the physical and tense game.

-Boston native Charlie Coyle drew first blood with a goal 4:44 into the first period before the Blues Robert Bortuzzo’s shot from the outside ricocheted off a defender to tie the game at 1-1.
+Boston native Charlie Coyle drew first blood with a powerplay goal 4:44 into the first period before the Blues Robert Bortuzzo’s shot from a tough outside angle ricocheted off a defender to tie the game at 1-1.

-The tie was short lived as Bruins left wing Joakim Nordstrom answered less than a minute later on a pass from Sean Kuraly.
+The tie was short lived as Bruins left wing Joakim Nordstrom answered less than a minute later with a backhanded score on a deft pass from Sean Kuraly that put the Bruins back on top.

 Blues right wing Vladimir Tarasenko tied it up again at 2-2 with a sensational fast break goal where he rebounded his own shot to send it into the top of the net.

+It took several minutes before Grzelcyk could get up, during which a scuffle broke out between the two teams.

+Grzelcyk did not return and Boston failed to covert on the subsequent two minute power play.

-After the action packed first period, both teams ratcheted up their defense in the scoreless second and third periods before Gunnarsson’s overtime goal gave the Blues the win.
+After the action packed first period, both teams ratcheted up their defense in the scoreless second and third periods before Gunnarsson’s overtime goal gave the Blues the franchise’s first Stanley Cup Finals victory (1-13).

 The series shifts to St. Louis for Game Three on Saturday.